jvalderrama/devo/README.md

 for the API application using the PodAntiaffinity` feature and using a 'infrastructure' namespace.
 Finally a `Pod elasticity` has been created in order to attend high or low demand of the service using `HPA` resource with its corresponding `Ingress resource`.

-6. Finally a guide is given to create a `Helm Chart` for the API application.
+6. Finally a guide is given to create a `Helm Chart` for the API application, and ansible can be used as before to deploy the k8s templates in a Jenkins pipeline as well.

 ## References